Skip to Content

 How to make an Easy Gluten Free Pie Crust that is flaky: (see photos below)

 Step 2.
-Second, use a pastry cutter to cut in the butter.
+Second, Use a pastry cutter to cut in the butter or shortening until the pieces are a little smaller than the size of peas.

 Step 3.
-Third, add in 6 tablespoons of water.
+Thirdly, add in 6 tablespoons of the water.

 Step 4.
 Then, mix with a spoon to start to form a dough ball.

 Step 5.
-Next, form a dough ball with your hands.
+After that, form a dough ball with your hands.

 Step 6.
 Split the dough in half and gently form each half of the dough into the shape of a disk.